-In Lumada Data Catalog, you can protect resources with secured access using glossaries and virtual folders.
+In Lumada Data Catalog, you can protect resources with secured access using tag domains and virtual folders.

-A glossary is a logical grouping of business terms that you can assign to a specific project user group.
+A tag domain is a logical grouping of tags to represent business terms that you can assign to a specific project user group.

-A virtual folder is a logical view of the files or tables of a given data source that you can use with filters for inclusion or exclusion.
+A virtual folder is a logical view of the fields of a given data source that you can use with filters for inclusion or exclusion.

-Once you have set up roles for glossaries and virtual folders, you can use them to limit access to data via specific roles and users.
+Once you have set up tag domains and virtual folders, you can use them to limit access to data.

 Managing metadata creation, enrichment, and approval

-In the Data Catalog user interface, you can create new metadata by adding business terms, term hierarchies, synonyms, and custom properties.
-Most user roles are permitted to add new terms as the users are browsing content.
-Only administrators can define new custom properties.
-Properties can be read or set by users who have the permissions to read and set.
+In the Data Catalog user interface, you can create new metadata by adding tags, tag hierarchies, synonyms, and custom properties.
+Most user roles should have the capability of adding new tags right away as they are browsing content.
+However, only admin users can add properties into Data Catalog.

 You can change terms or glossaries using the Data Catalog user interface or undo the changes if necessary.
 You can also push the changes back to the tools from which they were imported into Data Catalog.

-The process to profile and review terms that are discovered automatically has been designed so data stewards can review terms and work with Data Catalog without the need of a formal approval workflow.
+The process to profile and review tags that are discovered automatically has been designed so data stewards can review tags and work with Data Catalog without the need of a formal approval workflow.